holadepo/docs/software/deploy-cli.md

 Alternatively, you can configure an external NFS volume for DAG deploys.
 For more information, read [Deploy DAGs to an NFS Volume](deploy-nfs.md).

-> **Note:** We recommend that all users test their code locally via the Astro CLI before pushing it to an Airflow Deployment on Astronomer.
-For guidelines on developing locally, refer to [CLI Quickstart](cli-quickstart.md).
+> **Note:** Astronomer recommends that all users use the Astro CLI to test their code locally before pushing it to an Airflow Deployment on Astronomer.
+For guidelines on developing locally, see [CLI Quickstart](cli-quickstart.md).

 ## Prerequisites